mikeestrada/ale/README.md

 working on a solution.
 You can e-mail interviews@alegion.com with your questions.
 Good luck!

 ## Project Technical Requirements:
-- Application must be built with React, Redux and ES6/7.
+- Application must be built with React and Redux.
 All other dependencies are up to you.
 - Instructions must be provided to run the application, install any dependencies, and any other information needed to start interacting with the application.